etiennestuder/gradle-plugindev-plugin/README.md

 their values on the `bintray` extension respectively.

 Note that the specified Bintray repo is where your package will be added to.
 The repo must already exist at the time of the plugin publication.
-The package itself will be created automatically if it does not yet exist.
+Given Gradle does not support hosting via Bintray anymore for new plugins, the package itself must already exist, too.

 If your package should be added to a Bintray repo which is owned not by you, but by a Bintray [organization] (https://bintray.com/docs/usermanual/interacting/interacting_bintrayorganizations.html)